-Some rainstorms of 3-4 cm of accumulated rainfall produced no plumes; at the same time, very small rainfalls sometimes coincided with plume areas of 200-400 km2.
-However, the intercept of the linear Equation (2) is very small and insignificantly different from zero, indicating that even small rainfalls reach the ocean and produce plumes.
-The coefficient of determination (R2) is 0.725.
-To test the hypothesis that antecedent storms influence the relation between plume size and precipitation, storm events following a 7-d dry period were selected.
-The relation between precipitation and plume size did not differ for the entire data set.
-The coefficients of the linear equation (intercept = 14.3 and slope = 75.23) were insignificantly different from the coefficients of Equation (2).
+To test the hypothesis that antecedent storms influence the relation between plume size and precipitation, storm events following a 7-day dry period were selected.
+The relation between precipitation and plume size did not differ from the entire data set.
+The coefficients of the linear equation (intercept = 14.3 and slope = 75.23) were insignificantly different from the coefficients of Eq.
+(2).